glotzerlab/hoomd-rs/hoomd-interaction/ARCHITECTURE.md

 overlap).
 In other potentials, such as cutoff pair energies, the wrapper type will also hold parameters (e.g. r_cut).

-Should the user want to call the base type energy method (e.g. `energy(&self, r:
-&V)`), they can call it on the inner type of the wrapper.

 In this way, a user can customize force and energy computations at any level.
 To use a new functional form for an external potential, the user could implement `SiteEnergy` for their type.
 To apply site-specific potentials